smartdevicelink/sdl_evolution/proposals/NNNN-add-api-patch-version.md

 ###Core

-In Core, this proposal would require that functionality be added to the interface generator Python tool to add a patch version to the generated message version file.
+In Core, this proposal would require that functionality be added to the InterfaceGenerator Python tool to add a patch version to the generated message version file.

 ####MsgVersionGenerate.py:
 ```